Trevor Painter (coach): Career

 A former rugby league player and 400 metres runner, he spent two years in the academy at Wigan Warriors and he trained in Wigan where he first met athlete Jenny Meadows, who asked him to coach her.
 He started coaching around the year 2000 and became the founder and director of the M11 Track Club.
 Continuing to be based in Wigan, he coached athletes including Kirsten McAslan, Graeme Ballard, and was the athletics coach of Jenny Meadows when she won World Athletics Championships 800m and 4x400m relay bronze medals in 2009, and World Athletics Indoor Championships 800m silver in 2010.

 He is the athletics coach of 2024 Olympic Games gold medalist Keely Hodgkinson along with his now wife Jenny Meadows.
-He also coached Georgia Bell to an individual Olympic medal in 2024 and is coach of Lewis Davey, who won bronze as part of the men's 4x400m relay team in Paris having previously won after claiming world silver and bronze relay medals in Budapest at the 2023 World Athletics Championships.
+He also coached Georgia Hunter Bell to an individual Olympic medal in 2024 and is coach of Lewis Davey, who won bronze as part of the men's 4x400m relay team in Paris having previously won after claiming world silver and bronze relay medals in Budapest at the 2023 World Athletics Championships.
 The M11 Track Club also includes Scottish runners Erin Wallace and Eloise Walker, and Irish international runner Sarah Healy.

-As of November 2024, he had coached track athletes to four Olympic and eight World Championship medals, as well as 12 medals at European and Commonwealth level.